-3.2.2 UK and TCI Designations
+3.2.3 UK and TCI Designations

-The Governor is the competent authority in the TCI for making domestic designations in keeping with UNSCR 1373 pursuant to the TAFA as extended to the TCI.
-The TAFA provides that persons or entities designated by the UK Treasury or listed pursuant Article 2(3) of Council Regulation (EC) 2580/2001 of 27 December 2001 are automatically designated persons in the TCI.
+The Governor is the competent authority in the TCI for making domestic designations in keeping with UNSCR 1373 pursuant to The Counter-Terrorism (Sanctions) (Overseas Territories) Order 2020 which applies to the TCI.
+The Counter-Terrorism (Sanctions) (Overseas Territories) Order 2020 provides that persons or entities designated by the UK Treasury are automatically designated persons in the TCI.

-Where it is necessary for the Governor to make a designation it is to be done by an objective consideration of facts and information to determine whether there are reasonable grounds to suspect (in the case of an 'interim' designation) or believe (in the case of a 'final' designation) that the person or entity is involved in terrorist activity, or are owned or controlled directly or indirectly by a person involved in terrorist activity or is acting on behalf of or at the direction of such a person.
-The Governor in making the designation does so on the basis that it is necessary to protect the public from terrorism.
+Where it is necessary for the Governor to make a designation it is to be done by an objective consideration of facts and information to determine whether there are reasonable grounds to suspect that the person or entity is involved in terrorist activity, or are owned or controlled directly or indirectly by a person involved in terrorist activity or is acting on behalf of or at the direction of such a person or is a member of, or associated with, a person who is or has been so involved.
+The Governor will also consider the likely significant effects of the designation on that person.
+The Governor in making the designation does so on the basis of national security and that it is necessary to protect the public from terrorism.